About Computer Science & Engineering

 Designing linguistics for parallel programming, developing runtime system support for multi-threaded software, and building novel mechanisms in operating systems and hardware to efficiently support parallel abstractions

-PhD, University of Missouri-Rolla
+PhD, Peking University

 William Yeoh